ddeleon267/ddeleon267.github.io/_posts/2017-12-18-sinatra_project_part_1_what_is_a_sinatra_app_getting_started.markdown

 ## Intro
-This is intended to be a brief introduction to my Sinatra App with a little background for those who are unfamilliar with or new to Sinatra applications.
+This is intended to be a brief introduction to my Sinatra App with a little background for those who are unfamilliar with or new to Sinatra applications

 This is my second major portfolio project, and the requirements are pretty simple.
 The app must: